PSEG's parent launches new warranty service

 “The normal wear and tear from the mast down to the meter pan is not much,” Bailis said.
 SUNation charges around $500 to replace a meter pan, but failure of that and the other items “does not happen all too frequently.”

-Rick Walden, vice president of customer services for PSEG Long Island, said replacement of the meter pan tends to be rare—around 10 to 20 have been replaced as part of the 100,000 new smart meters installed this year.
-PSEG will replace the pan for free if damage is caused during removal, he said.
+Rick Walden, vice president for customer services for PSEG Long Island, agreed that meter pan replacement tends to be rare —a round 10 to 20 have been replaced as part of the 100,000 new smart meters installed this year.
+PSEG will replace the pan free if damage is caused during removal, he said.

 “If we’re working on a meter pan during the normal course of business and pull a meter pan that’s been in there, and something happens and we damage it, we will make a repair at our cost," Walden said.